sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 #### 9) Enabling HTTPs

 The final element of the setup is to enable https within Caddy.
-This can be accomplished by creating a `Caddyfile`:
+This can be accomplished by modifying the `Caddyfile` to include the domains and an email address for the TLS configuration:

-        my-awesome-domain.com www.my-awesome-domain.com
+        my-awesome-domain.com www.my-awesome-domain.com {
                 tls my-email-address@domain.com
                 browse
                 log stdout
                 errors stdout

-and make some small tweaks to the Dockerfile:

-        FROM abiosoft/caddy:1.0.3
-        COPY ./public /srv

-        ENV ACME_AGREE=true # This gets used during the container start up to accept the Let's Encrypt subscriber agreement (without requiring user input)
-        COPY ./CADDYFILE /etc/Caddyfile
+        }

 After redeploying and waiting for the DNS settings to propagate I was able to access my site and bask in the glory of the https connection symbol!